-Since joining Resnicow and Associates in 2018, Catherine has leveraged her in-house communications experience to mount institutional communications campaigns for a range of clients in the visual arts, including the High Museum of Art; Safdie Architects; Helen Frankenthaler Foundation; The Israel Museum, Jerusalem; Souls Grown Deep Foundation and Community Partnership; Grounds For Sculpture; Thyssen-Bornemisza Art Contemporary; the Baltimore Museum of Art; and the Bowdoin College Museum of Art.
+Since joining Resnicow and Associates in 2018, Catherine has leveraged her in-house communications experience to mount institutional communications campaigns for a range of clients in the visual arts and architecture, including the High Museum of Art; Safdie Architects; Helen Frankenthaler Foundation; The Israel Museum, Jerusalem; Souls Grown Deep Foundation and Community Partnership; Grounds For Sculpture; Thyssen-Bornemisza Art Contemporary; the Baltimore Museum of Art; and the Bowdoin College Museum of Art.

 Her other projects have included communications campaigns for the 2021 U.S. Pavilion at the Venice Architecture Biennale; New York residency of L’ECOLE School of Jewelry Arts sponsored by Van Cleef and Arpels; the first U.S. presentation by Rome-based gallery Casoli De Luca; Somewhere Appalachia’s collaboration with Park Avenue Armory; and Upstart Co-Lab’s thought leadership defining the field of impact investing in the creative economy.